nov05/udacity-nd009t-capstone-starter/README.md

 ### **Datasets and Inputs**

-  * We will use the `Amazon Bin Image Dataset`, which contains **535,234 images** of bins holding one or more objects.
+  * I will use the `Amazon Bin Image Dataset`, which contains **535,234 images** of bins holding one or more objects.
 These objects include **459,476 different products** in various shapes and sizes.
 Each image is accompanied by a metadata file that provides details like the number of objects, image dimensions, and object type.
 Our task is to classify the number of objects in each bin.
-  * For this project, we will only use images of bins containing fewer than 6 objects (**0–5 objects**, corresponding to **6 classes**).
+  * For this project, I will only use images of bins containing fewer than 6 objects (**0–5 objects**, corresponding to **6 classes**).

 ### **Benchmark Models**